Lac qui Parle River

 The river's largest tributary, the West Branch Lac qui Parle River, 103.2 km long, rises on the coteau in eastern Deuel County, South Dakota, and flows initially northeastwardly as an intermittent stream, past Gary, South Dakota, then eastwardly through Lac qui Parle County, past Dawson.
-Other tributaries include two small trout streams: Canby Creek, 24 mi long, which flows northeastwardly on the Coteau in western Yellow Medicine County, through Canby; and Tenmile Creek, 33 mi long, which flows eastward and northwardy through Lac qui Parle County, through Boyd.
+Other tributaries include two small trout streams: Canby Creek, 24 mi long, which flows northeastwardly on the Coteau in western Yellow Medicine County, through Canby; and Tenmile Creek, 33 mi long, which flows eastward and northward through Lac qui Parle County, through Boyd.

 According to the Minnesota Pollution Control Agency, of the 806 sqmi of the river's watershed in Minnesota, 79% of the land is used for agricultural cultivation, primarily corn and soybeans.
+Water quality has degraded, with only 3% of the river being fully supportive of aquatic life.
+Eutrophication is one major reason for this.

+The river is also home to calcerous fen habitats, seven of which exist in the Lac qui Parle River Watershed.
+Calcerous fens are calcium-rich peat wetlands which support endangered plants in Minnesota like the cut-leaf water parsnip and hairy fimbry.

+The Lac qui Parle River is used recreationally as a place for canoeing and kayaking.

 Flow rate

 At the United States Geological Survey's stream gauge near the community of Lac qui Parle in Lac qui Parle Township, the annual mean flow of the river between 1910 and 2005 was 157 cubic feet per second (4 m³/s).
 The highest recorded flow during the period was 17,100 ft³/s (484 m³/s) on April 10, 1969.
 Readings of zero were recorded on numerous days during several years.